lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 In July, somehow I left the current job.
 I wrote down some articles to help me know what should I do in next years.
 Then I built a deep learning computer.
 It reminded me about in 2022, how I do the car maintainance by pumping out the engine oil and filling out the fresh one.
 It also reminded me that how I connect the circuit to make the LED shining according to the sound level of the music.

 At that time, I found that some colleagues or friends delete me or remove connection with me in WeChat or LinkedIn.
 I don't know whether I publish too much recently.
 Though of course the highlight points of repost words of my articles in WeChat moments are not good.
 The reading experience is poor.
+I didn't publish in next months.
+One reason is to reflect on what I did in last year to lose some trust with people.
 My wife told me that I always want people respect me and I don't respect them often.

 My heart is good that I want people be better and better.
-But it is wrong that not all people really want to be better and better.
+But the ways I do it are often not suitable.
 The learning is hard.
+Enjoying life is much comfortable.

 So one of my problems is giving too many advices.
 In recent one year, suggesting people to learn English and something about AI to better prepare the future.
 I should only give advices when they ask to.
 I make myself kind of transparent to provide useful information.
 The truth is often kind of harsh.